 Single-Reed vs Double-Reed

 The clarinet is a single-reed instrument, while the oboe is a double-reed instrument.
-This difference makes clear that the clarinet and the oboe produce sound in different ways and with different techniques.
+The clarinet and the oboe produce sound in different ways and with different techniques.

 A single-reed can’t make any sound on its own.
 You can’t blow into a single-reed.
-This means, a setup consisting of a mouthpiece and a ligature is needed for a single-reed to produce sound, while a double-reed is the mouthpiece itself and it doesn’t need any other accessory to produce sound, you can blow into it.
+That’s why you need a mouthpiece and a ligature to produce sound.
+A double-reed has a mouthpiece itself and it doesn’t need any other accessory to produce sound, you can blow into it.

 Producing Sound with the Clarinet vs Producing Sound with the Oboe

-Producing sound with the clarinet may be slightly easier than producing sound with the oboe.
-Because when you blow into the mouthpiece of the clarinet, you have a larger room for the air to run into the instrument compared to the space you have with the small double-reed of the oboe.
+Producing sound with the clarinet is easier than producing sound with the oboe.
+When you blow into the clarinet’s mouthpiece, there is more room for air compared to the small double-reed of the oboe.

-Clarinet produces sound with the vibration of the single-reed caused by the air blown from the mouth of the performer into the mouthpiece, while oboe produces sound with the vibration of two reeds against each other caused by the air blown from the mouth of the performer into the double-reed placed between their lips.
+The clarinet produces sound through vibrations via air blown into the single-reed, while the oboe produces sound by two reeds vibrating against each other via air blown into the double-reed placed between their lips.

 Clarinet Embouchure vs Oboe Embouchure